 CBT (Cognitive Behavioural Therapy)

-In a CBT session, we would look at the relationship between your thoughts, emotions, bodily sensations, and behaviours.
+In a typical CBT session, we would look at the relationship between your thoughts, emotions, bodily sensations, and behaviours.
 We might reflect on the themes and patterns in how you tend to respond to your thoughts and feelings, and identify the type of thinking styles or coping strategies that might be keeping you 'stuck'.
 You can learn new and more helpful ways of coping, and acquire techniques that allow you to engage more fully with life and feel more in control of your emotions.

 - problem-solving